 Geoff Considine works primarily on quantitative analysis in finance, but he also writes about a range of topics related to finance and economics.
 He has been working in finance since 1999.
 Geoff has written hundreds of articles and blog posts on financial topics.

 Geoff has experience across multiple areas of finance.
 He has worked on a trading floor developing models for exotic energy derivatives, led quantitative development at a venture-funded software firm, and consulted on a wide range of problems in quantitative finance.
 For the past fifteen years, he has worked almost exclusively on analytics for portfolios of publicly-traded securities.
-Geoff has worked with private firms and government agencies.

 In quantitative finance, Geoff has particularly deep expertise in Monte Carlo simulation, derivatives modeling, time series analysis / econometrics, and portfolio management and optimization, including risk analytics.